-1.1 Post-doctoral Fellowships are awarded to social science scholars with a high potential and promise for conducting research on specific themes and issues proposed by the applicants.
-These studies are accepted to contribute to theoretical and conceptual advancement in different disciplines, generate field work based empirical work and new data and are policy relevant.
-The broad disciplines of study, within the domain of social sciences, are:
+1.1 The main objective of ICSSR Post-Doctoral Fellowship is to encourage and retain young Indian social science scholars who have completed their Ph D and who wish to pursue a regular career in teaching and research.
+They should have a high potential and promise for conducting full time research on specific themes and issues.
+These studies are expected to contribute to theoretical and conceptual advancement in different disciplines, help to generate field work based empirical data and contribute towards policy making.

 (i) Sociology and Social Anthropology;

 (ii) Political Science / Public Administration;

 (v) Social Geography and Population Studies;

 (vi) Commerce and Management;

 (vii) Social Psychology;